 2. U Swim at Dock 9 in Salford Quays

 As with Helly Hanson above, these swimming sessions are perfect for those training for triathlons or simply interested in an outdoor dip.
 Swimming takes place between The Lowry and the BBC, so it’s a central location next to the MediaCityUK tram stop.
-Pre-registering is essential.
+Members get heavily discounted session entry (around £3 saving per session) so check our the website if you are into your outdoor action.

 Dock 9, Media City, Salford Quays M50 3AZ, Wed 5.30pm – 8pm, Sat 8am – 11am, £8 drop in, www.uswimopenwater.com